VRLabs/World-Constraint/README.md

 Expand the prefab, and locate "ResetTarget".
 Move this object out of the prefab to anywhere else on your avatar.

-Replace the Cube under with your own objects.

 ## How to use

 Disable the "Container" parent constraint component to leave it in world space, and enable it to reset the "Container" to "ResetTarget".